dribnet/purvs/README.md

 UPDATE

 I'm trying out a second concept and playing around with possibilities, I've been exploring what my background code can do, what I can do with the colour scheme and the shapes over top.

+UPDATE

+Still trying to decide what path I want to go down with this projet, still trying out new things and bits of code but really enjoying the layering, still not certain on the colour scheme.